 on modules for info - basically

 Not all of the software we have available is documented.
-You should
+You can

 module spider $NAME to try to see if you can find a module

 that way.
-Note that this is case sensitive in a weird away so it can
+Note that this is partially case sensitive so it can

 be hard to find things - you might need to look through